 The EA provide technical advice to LPAs and developers on how best to avoid, manage and reduce the adverse impacts of flooding.

-You should also discuss any flooding issues with Canal & River Trust as there may be impacts on canal infrastructure.
-Discharges of surface water from rainfall events to the proposed marina basin or adjacent canal are generally not encouraged by Canal & River Trust.
+You should also discuss any flooding issues with us, as there may be impacts on canal infrastructure.
+We generlaly don't encourage discharges of surface water from rainfall events to the proposed marina basin or adjacent canal.
 This is because these flows occur when the canal system is already dealing with high flows.
-However, if you wish to make a proposal to discharge surface water from your site, either into the proposed basin or into our waterway, it will require our consent, please refer to the links below.
+However, if you wish to make a proposal to discharge surface water from your site, either into the proposed basin or into our waterway, it will require our consent.

 Please note that if you are proposing to include a dry dock as part of the marina, any transfer of water from the dry dock to other inland waters would be classed as an abstraction and would require a licence under the Water Act.